-- 1. Potential to increase student outreach and recruitment from local area high schools.
-The high schools within district service area continue to maintain strong Agricultural Education programs.
+- 1. Potential to increase student outreach and recruitment from the local area.
+The high schools within the district service area continue to maintain strong Agricultural Education programs.
 This presents an opportunity to recruit students from those programs.
-A dialog between college and high school representatives and stakeholders from the service area continues to explore the options of "dual enrollment" and "articulation" between college and high school courses.
-Currently, Lindsay High School and Exeter High School have "dual enrollment" agreements for courses in the program. - 2.
-Potential to increase enrollment in the program by focusing student recruitment to courses that are part of the Plant Science for Transfer AS Degree (AS-T), and courses that meet the requirement to take the PCA exam.
-The enrollment in those courses has the potential to increase now that classes have returned to face-to-face instruction.
-Recruitment efforts are needed to promote courses to incoming students. - 3.
+Dialog between college and high school representatives and stakeholders from the service area continues to explore the options of "dual enrollment" and "articulation" of college courses.
+Lindsay high school and Exeter high school have "dual enrollment" agreements for for courses in the program. - 2.
+Potential to increase enrollment in the program by focusing student recruitment for courses that are part of the Plant Science for Transfer AS Degree (AS-T), and courses that meet the requirement to take the PCA exam.
+Recruitment efforts are needed to promote courses to incoming students from the local high schools and re-entry students working in industry. - 3.
 Potential to develop and offer Community Education classes through the Training Resource Center.
 These classes can provide an opportunity for individuals in the community to take "short term" classes to learn or improve specific horticulture skills.
 Topics for these classes may include: landscape irrigation maintenance and repair, lawn fertilization, planting trees and shrubs, pruning roses, etc. - 4.
 Increase the exposure of the program to the community at large.
-The Horticulture Facilities have the potential to be utilized by community groups such as the Tulare County Master Gardeners, Community Horticulture Clubs, and other community groups and organizations interested in offering educational activities or workshops in a central location.
-The enclosure of the Horticulture Laboratory building during the Spring 2022 semester provides the opportunity to have evening classes and activities at the OH unit.
+The Horticulture Facilities have the potential to be utilized by community groups such as the Tulare County Master Gardeners, and other community groups and organizations interested in offering educational activities or workshops on campus.
+The current facilities provide the opportunity to have evening classes and activities at the OH unit.